-Remove Background Check- Backgrounds are being used for so much more than getting a job
+Remove Background Check- For more than just a job

 2 billion dollars.
 That’s how much revenue the background check industry generated in the previous fiscal year.
 Astonishing as it might sounds, this industry has seen an encouraging annual growth of an average of 1.3% in the last five years and is predicted to grow even bigger and faster in the coming decade.
 Long gone are those days when the use of background checks was limited to employers who wanted to screen potential job candidates for previous criminal records or other irregularities.
 Research firms estimate over 5500 business in this field, a strong testament to the proliferation of its use for other purposes.
 This growth has been achieved largely in part due to the low barriers to entry for online services.

 The most high profile usage of background checks has been for the well politicized issue of gun regulation.
 The FBI’s National Instant Criminal Background Check System (NICS) has been used by the government as its first line of defense against crimes that involve firearms.
 This comes in the wake of multiple shooting tragedies that have occurred over the last decade, most notably the Sandy Hook shootings where a mentally unstable man opened fire in an elementary school killing 28 people, 20 of whom were children.
 NICS has flagged over 2.4 million transactions since its inception thereby potential saving a lot of lives.
 Reports from the Department of Justice claim that over 10% of the 5.9 million violent crimes in the country in 2014 were committed by offenders armed with a gun.